mamelund/lulios/README.md

-# lulios
+# LuliOS
-LuliOS - creating my own operating system as a personal challenge
+Creating my own operating system as a personal challenge